samia-dola/Walmart-Sales-Analysis/README.md

   ![Updated Table](https://github.com/samia-dola/Walmart-Sales-Analysis/assets/150064729/0b883fa8-88ef-45bb-8ef8-fd27026e2c78)

 ### c.
 Exploratory Data Analysis (EDA)
-    Exploratory data analysis(EDA) is the method to answer and analyse the business questions of this project.
+    Exploratory data analysis (EDA) is the method to answer and analyse the business questions of this project.

-    The answer of the following questions will be used to analyse the Walmart Sales project:
+    The answer to the following questions will be used to analyse the Walmart Sales project:

 - ***Generic Question***